sarutlaa/tinitiate-aws-glue/markdown/aws-iam.md

 # AWS Identity and Access Management (IAM) Documentation

 ## Overview
+* Identity and Access Management, Global service - controls access to AWS and its resources.
-AWS Identity and Access Management (IAM) enables you to manage access to AWS services and resources securely.
+* AWS Identity and Access Management (IAM) enables you to manage access to AWS services and resources securely.
-Using IAM, you can create and manage AWS users and groups, and use permissions to allow and deny their access to AWS resources.
+* Using IAM, you can create and manage AWS users and groups, and use permissions to allow and deny their access to AWS resources.
-In essence, IAM helps you control who can access what within your AWS cloud environment, ensuring security and compliance.
+* In essence, IAM helps you control who can access what within your AWS cloud environment, ensuring security and compliance.

 ## IAM Core Components
 All the IAM Core components can be accessed from IAM dashboard as shown below.